New Reports Highlight Opportunities to Enhance Policy for Equity & Quality

 - Leverage the Model Partnership Agreement by investing in outreach and training for Illinois dual credit partnerships that provide technical assistance to school districts and community colleges to address gaps or needs in existing agreements.
 In particular, how the MPA can support the course documentation process, address teacher qualifications, and provide guidance on the costs and fee structures.

-- Embed dual credit opportunities in course sequences and CTE pathways to support students to receive a College and Career Pathway Endorsement and encourage school districts to place students into the next advanced course automatically.
+- Embed dual credit opportunities in course sequences and CTE pathways to support students in earning a College and Career Pathway Endorsement and encourage school districts to automatically place students into the next advanced course.

 - Invest in high school teachers through professional development plans and financial incentives that support them to earn the master-level credits needed to meet HLC credential requirements and teach dual credit courses at the high school.